hayleyrbrooks/VNI/preprocessing /MRIQC/runningMRIQCrdac.md

 -	sbatch_mriqc.sh: SLURM job submission script for a single participant
 -	sbatch_mriqc_group.sh: SLURM job submission script for group MRIQC

-4) This step does not need to be done again unless something happens with the singularity image or we need to update it etc. Type:
-	a) cd MRIQCsing/ (now you're in the folder where the sigularity image lives)
-	b) module load singularity/3.4.1 (depending on when this is happening, the singularity module may have been updated - check with Ivan if having issues here or just type singularity/ and then press tab to see which version is available).
-	c) singularity pull --name mriqc_<version>.sif docker://poldracklab/mriqc:latest (this pulls the latest singularity image from the poldrack lab's docker page and gives it the name mriqc_<version>.sif.
-Replace <version> with the version number.)
-	d) update the singularity image name in the sbatch_mriqc.sh file

-5) Run the sbatch_mriqc.sh file to run MRIQC on a single participant by typing:
+## 3) Run the sbatch_mriqc.sh file to run MRIQC on a single participant by typing:
--		sbatch sbatch_mriqc.sh file ### (where ### is subject number e.g., 001.)
+		sbatch sbatch_mriqc.sh ###
+where ### is subject number e.g., 001.
 No need to load singularity module here because its loaded by the sbatch_mriqc.sh script)

+## IF singularity image needs to be updated:
+Go to directory where singluarity image lives, load singularity module, pull image from docker and give it the name mriqc_<version>.sif  :

+	cd MRIQCsing/
+	module load singularity/3.4.1
+	singularity pull --name mriqc_<version>.sif docker://poldracklab/mriqc:latest

+Update the singularity image name in the sbatch_mriqc.sh file